born05/craft-enforcepassword/README.md

 return [
     'passwordMinLength'     => 16,
     'passwordMaxLength'     => 255,
-    'passwordHistoryLimit'  => 5, // Number of passwords kept in history 'passwordMaxLifetime'   => 90, // Number of days a password can be used 'enforceUppercase'      => true, // Min 1 uppercase letter 'enforceLowercase'      => true, // Min 1 lowercase letter
-    'enforceDigit'          => true, // Min 1 digit
+    'passwordHistoryLimit'  => 5, // Number of passwords kept in history, set to 0 to disable this feature 'passwordMaxLifetime'   => 90, // Number of days a password can be used 'enforceUppercase'      => true, // Min 1 uppercase letter 'enforceLowercase'      => true, // Min 1 lowercase letter 'enforceDigit'          => true, // Min 1 digit
     'enforceSymbol'         => true, // Min 1 symbol
-    'enforceUniquePassword' => true; // An password never used before by the user ];
+];
 ```